 Breast prostheses and reconstruction

-This information is for women who have had, or are considering, a partial or complete removal of one or both breasts (mastectomy).
+This section is for women who have had, or are considering having, a partial or complete removal of one or both breasts (mastectomy).
 The surgery may have been because of cancer or to prevent cancer.

 Learn more about: